Healthy environment, regenerative systems

 Willamette River Network

-In 2019, the 10-year Willamette River Initiative ended its time at Meyer and launched a new community-led Willamette River Network to continue its work in improving the health of the Willamette River and its tributaries in Oregon.
+In 2019, the 10-year Willamette River Initiative ended its time at Meyer and launched a new community-led effort to continue its work in improving the health of the Willamette River and its tributaries in Oregon.
+In May 2021, they announced a new name—Nesika Wilamut, which means means "One Willamette" in the Chinuk Wawa language.

 - Ensure that environmental impacts + benefits are equitably distributed among communities